 Download any of my fantasy tracks, ideal for medieval games.
 Here is orchestral and epic music, or you can try my themes of exotic music.
-Everything is ready so you don’t have to worry about the copyright, just add my name Patrick de Arteaga and a link to this website in the credit of your project.
+Everything is ready so you don’t have to worry about the copyright, just add a link to patrickdearteaga.com or my name Patrick de Arteaga in the credits of your projects.

 |An epic song in crescendo.
 It’s not medieval but it is orchestral with some electronic additions.|